EPodesta/packiot_test/README.md

 ## Problems
 * If there is a process running on the 5432 port, run sudo ss -lptn 'sport = :5432' and kill the respective PID.
 * If this kill is too agressive, just change the docker port for another number and, also, change the port variable from database_model.js directly.
 * In the first execution of the tests, several tests will give an error.
-I tried to figure out why and simples solutions, such as freezing the table name did not take any effect.
+The error is because Sequelize can not find the `todos` table in the first run.
+I tried to figure out why and simple solutions, such as freezing the table name did not take any effect.
 Therefore, this is a bug in the project.
 It can be solved by running `npm test` two times, but it is not ideal.

 ## Insights
 * I tried to use dotenv to provide better ways to change postgresql database information on the fly, which would remove the necessity of hard coded port numbers, passwords and other information.
 However, I did not figure out some problems with it, thus I chose to do a more direct, but simple approach.